Tyk Classic API Definition

 will listen on foo.example.com and bar.example.com”

-ignore_endpoint_case
+Field: ignore_endpoint_case

-all the following calls will be allowed:getuser
+, requests to all of the following will be matched:

 to true